 Regular training and discussion within the school environment is important and should be led by the Designated Leads for safeguarding.
+The Trust additionally provides opportunities for Designated Safeguarding Leads to network and share best practice with their peers across the Trust.

-Timelines for training:
+Timelines for training